matestack/matestack-ui-core/docs/concepts/component.md

 Show [specs](../../spec/usage/base/component_spec.rb)

-A component allows you to define reusable UI elements.
+A component is used to define reusable UI elements.
+This documentation enables anyone to write custom components that live within a Rails application.
+All custom components need a *prefixed 'custom_'* to be referenced within the `app/matestack/` folder in a Rails application.

+To extend the available core components, feel free to fork this repo and create them within the `app/concepts` folder, analogous to the existing core components.

+In the beginning, static components are introduced.
+Later, dynamic components follow by integrating Vue.js.
+After that, all the configuration options for Matestack components get explained!

 ## Static components

-In the beginning, we will ony use static components.
-Later, we introduce dynamic components that integrate Vue.js!
+All static components inherit from the `Component::Cell::Static` class and get rendered without any javascript involved.

 ### A simple static component

-Define the component in `component1/cell/component1.rb`
+Define the component in `app/matestack/components/component1/cell/component1.rb` like so

 ```ruby
 class Component1::Cell::Component1 < Component::Cell::Static